nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Warnings**:
 - At least one space is needed between `upcoming` and the first parameter.
+- When using more than one parameter, at least one space is needed between parameters.
 - At least one parameter must be provided.
-- If both parameters are provided, then only deliveries with status`PENDING` and `DELIVERY_DATE_TIME` between the two specified parameters are displayed (not inclusive)
+- If both parameters are provided, then only deliveries with status`PENDING` and `DELIVERY_DATE_TIME` between the two specified parameters are displayed (not inclusive).

 </box>